Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Redis has been the reference for over a decade, and its single-threaded-per-node model is intentional: it avoids locks and simplifies reasoning about atomicity.
 Dragonfly starts from the same command model and the same network interface, but internally it is a multithreaded system with a shared-nothing architecture.
 Each thread manages its own slice of data and coordination between threads happens through message passing, not shared locks.

 The practical effect is that a Dragonfly node with eight cores can use all eight, while a traditional Redis node uses one and leaves the rest of the machine idle.
-For light loads this does not matter: a properly sized Redis handles tens of thousands of requests per second on a single core.
+For light loads this does not matter.
 For dense loads, with peaks of hundreds of thousands of requests per second, Dragonfly keeps fewer nodes, each better used, at the cost of a configuration slightly more sensitive to machine size.

 The other major architectural change is how snapshots work.
-Redis clones the process via fork to dump memory to disk, which works fine on small instances but degrades latency when memory used is large, because the operating system has to duplicate pages when they change.
+Redis clones the process via fork to dump memory to disk, which works fine on small instances but degrades latency when memory used is large.
 Dragonfly implements its own snapshot algorithm that does not rely on fork, so latency stays flat while persistence happens.
 This sounds like a detail, but on workloads of dozens of gigabytes it is the difference between a visible latency spike every few minutes and a flat line.

 Real compatibility with Redis